mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 Five years ago, I [quit my job as a developer at Google](/why-i-quit-google/) to create my own bootstrapped software company.

 For the first few years, all of my businesses flopped.
-None of them earned more than a few hundred dollars per month in revenue, and they all had negative profit.
+None of them earned more than a few hundred dollars per month in revenue, and they all had negative profits.

 Halfway through my third year, I created a device called [TinyPilot](https://tinypilotkvm.com).
 It allows users to control their computers remotely without installing any software.
 The product quickly caught on, and it's been my main focus ever since.